syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img7.png" %}

-* If necessary, some segments will be added or removed automatically, when dragging the segment.
+* When necessary, some segments are added or removed automatically, when dragging the segment.
 This is to maintain proper routing of orthogonality between segments.

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img8.png" %}

 ### Bezier thumbs

-* Bezier segments will be annotated with two thumbs to represent the control points.
+* Bezier segments are annotated with two thumbs to represent the control points.
 Control points of the curve can be configured by clicking and dragging the control thumbs.

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img9.png" %}

 ## Drag and drop nodes over other elements

 Diagram provides support to drop a node/connector over another node/connector.
-Drop event will be raised to notify that an element is dropped over another one and it is disabled by default.
+Drop event is raised to notify that an element is dropped over another one and it is disabled by default.
 It can enabled with the `constraints` property.
 The following code illustrates how to enable **dropping**.

 {% highlight js %}